How to get a driver's license in Texas

 - You passed your behind-the-wheel test: check!

 Congratulations, you're almost there!
 Before you leave the DPS office, you'll submit a thumbprint and have your photo taken.
-You'll be provided with a temporary Texas drivers license that gives you the legal freedom to hit the road on your own.
+You'll be provided with a temporary Texas drivers license that gives you the legal freedom to hit the road on your own - so, that’s how you get a drivers license in Texas.
 Your brand new drivers license will arrive in the mail within 2-3 weeks.